 4. Photo editing software

 Photo editing software such as Photoshop, Enfuse, Lightroom, and similar other programs are used to improve digital images, correct errors, and remove blemishes.
 They are essential tools for real estate photographers since it is very rare that they can get the images that they exactly envision.

 The built-in pop-up flash in your camera is not adequate for lighting real estate photography – if you need extra light use an external flash instead.
 You can mount the external flash directly on your camera or place one or multiple flashes around the room to light particular parts of the image.
 Since you can swivel an external flash unit in all directions you don’t have to point the flash directly at the subject, allowing for much greater control in lighting the room.
 Some professional real estate photographers even use multiple external flashes that are synchronized to fire at the same time.
 Flash units are not strictly necessary, lots of photographers only shoot with ambient light because they like the visual effect often blending together bracketed images in order to minimize shadows in their shots, but they can be really handy if there just isn’t enough light on hand.

 6. Lens Filters

 Have you ever wondered why, in many top-quality real estate photos, plants are beautifully green or the sky behind the property is majestically blue?
 Chances are, the photographer is using a polarizing filter attached in front of the lens.
-A polarizing filter darkens skies, reduce glare, or eliminate reflections.
+A polarizing filter darkens skies, reduces glare, or eliminates reflections.
 Other filters you could use include a simple UV filter or a neutral density filter which allows you to shoot at lower shutter speeds or with a larger aperture even in bright light.
-Although many of the effects of on-camera filters can be replicated using photo editing software, it’s always nice to capture things in camera to minimize the work after the shoot.
+Although many of the effects of on-camera filters can be replicated using photo editing software, it’s always nice to capture things in-camera to minimize the work after the shoot.

 7. A Light meter